UPPMAX/programming_formalisms/docs/pair_programming/README.md

   decide upon the first driver and when to switch roles.

 The exercise, to be done as a pair:

 - In the course's shared document, there is a list of classes extracted from the design document.
-Assign yourselves to write a class
+Assign yourselves to write a class together
--
+- Find the GitHub repository of a Programming Formalism student project done in an earlier cohort.
+Find where the Python code for classes ended up.
+  Look for the Python code of the most simple class.
+- Write the minimal code of your class together.
+  Share code by `push`ing it to the `main` branch

+Reflect:

+- Were roles swapped often enough?
+- Did you solve unexpected problems well?
+- Did the driver always share his/her screen?
+- Did each team member contribute?
+- Did each team member contribute to the code in the Python class?
+This can be measured :-)

 ### Exercise 3: practice pair programming again

 !!!- info "Learning objectives"

-    - [objectives]
-    - reflect

-- [exercise]

-### Exercise 4: practice pair programming again again
+    - Practice pair programming

-!!!- info "Learning objectives"

-    - [objectives]
-    - reflect

-- [exercise]
+    - Practice to convert class diagrams to real code

+- Do the previous exercise for another class, including the reflection

+Reflect additionally:

+- As a pair, how did you improve?
+- As a pair, how could you have done better?
+- As an individual, how could you have done better?

 ## Links